2363886687/Mamba-Compression-Acceleration-Efficient-papers/README.md

 https://github.com/deep-spin/latim

 They propose a method for understanding Mamba process on token-level.
 They calculate "Token-to-Token Importance" from an attention decomposition perspective intrigued by similar works in Transformer.
 The experiment is conducted in field of language models.

+## Token reduction in ViT

+NOT ALL PATCHES ARE WHAT YOU NEED:  EXPEDITING VISION TRANSFORMERS VIA  TOKEN REORGANIZATIONS

+Previous studies have shown he cls token in ViTs pays more attention to some certain class-specific tokens and neglects some irrelevant tokens to some extent.
+They utilizes the attentiveness characteristic of cls token to identify attentive tokens and fuse the inattentive tokens.
+Specifically, they compute the average attentiveness values of multiple heads as the selection creterion and use a weighted average operation to fuse the inattentive tokens.

 ## Quantization
 :rocket: MambaQuant ICLR2025